 The Company operates in the golf equipment industry and has a concentrated customer base, which is primarily comprised of golf equipment retailers (including pro shops at golf courses and off-course retailers), sporting goods retailers and mass merchants and foreign distributors.
-On a consolidated basis, no customer accounted for more than 8%, 9% and 8% of the Company's consolidated revenues in 2016, 2015 and 2014, respectively.
-The Company's top five customers accounted for approximately 22% of the Company's consolidated revenues in 2016, 26% in 2015 and 25% in 2014.
-With respect to the Company's segments, the Company's top five golf club customers accounted for approximately 23% of total consolidated golf club sales in 2016, and approximately 25% of total consolidated golf club sales in each of 2015 and 2014.
-The top five golf ball customers accounted for approximately 28% of total consolidated golf ball sales in 2016 and 30% in each of 2015 and 2014.
-A loss of one or more of these customers could have a significant effect on the Company's net sales.
+On a consolidated basis, no single customer accounted for more than 10%, 8% and 9% of the Company's consolidated revenues in 2017, 2016 and 2015, respectively.
+The Company's top five customers accounted for approximately 21%, 22% and 26% of the Company's consolidated revenues in 2017, 2016 and 2015, respectively.

+With respect to the Company's segments, the Company's top five

+• Golf Club customers accounted for approximately 20%, 26% and 28% of total consolidated Golf Club sales in 2017, 2016 and 2015, respectively;